Suman Mathur

 Prior to joining CHI in 2022, Suman was an Evaluator and Data Analyst for the Health District of Northern Larimer County, evaluating behavioral health programs such as Mental Health and Substance Use Connections and Child Adolescent and Youth Adult Connections.
 She also served as the COVID-19 Vaccine Coordinator, where she led the district’s vaccination efforts and coordinated more than 95 mobile clinics that focused on rural, BIPOC, and unhoused communities.
 Additionally, she codeveloped and co-led an internal equity, diversity, and inclusion team at the agency.

 Suman also worked at the Colorado School of Public Health, teaching a foundations course that focused on health equity, structural racism, and the practical application of skills in public health professional work.
-She was also a supervisor and mentor for public health graduate student interns and research assistants.
-She still serves as an adjunct instructor and a member of the school’s Social, Educational, and Behavioral Research Institutional Review Board.
+She previously was a member of CSU’s Social, Educational, and Behavioral Research Institutional Review Board Board and currently serves on the Advisory Board of the School of Public Health.

-Suman holds a bachelor’s degree in neuroscience from Dartmouth College and a master of science in public health from the Johns Hopkins Bloomberg School of Public Health.
+Suman holds a bachelor’s degree in neuroscience from Dartmouth College and a Master of Science in public health from the Johns Hopkins Bloomberg School of Public Health.

 Image